cyverse/atmosphere-v2-apiary-docs/src/status_messages.md

-# Group Status Messages -new-
+# Group Status Messages -???-
 Status Messages are a way to communicate with the end users in an non-disabling of clouds fashion.

 ##  Status Message [/status_messages/{id}]